opendocsg/slw-judgments-backfill/2013_SGCA_15/report.md

 7       At the assessment of damages, OOTB claimed “reliance damages” amounting to $779,812.30.
 These were expenses that OOTB said it had incurred in reliance upon the Contract and which had been wasted as a consequence of WI’s breach.
 The bulk of the expenses claimed by OOTB were advertising costs.
 The Assistant Registrar (“the AR”) assessed OOTB’s damages in the sum of $655,280.70.
 The AR made some adjustments to the value of the two largest components of OOTB’s claims: firstly, the use of some advertising credits that belonged to OOTB and which it had used to promote 18 (“the ActMedia expenses”) and secondly, the redemption of a prize it had won for an advertising campaign that it had earlier conducted for an entirely unrelated line of products (“the Clear Channel expenses”).

 8       WI appealed and OOTB cross appealed against the AR’s decision.
 The High Court judge (“the Judge”) who heard the two Registrar’s Appeals allowed WI’s appeal in part and held that OOTB had not adequately proven its loss in respect of the ActMedia expenses and the Clear Channel expenses.
-The Judge held in _Out of the Box Pte Ltd v Wanin Industries Pte Ltd_ [2012] 3 SLR 428 at [9] that:
+The Judge held in _Out of the Box Pte Ltd v Wanin Industries Pte Ltd_ <span class="citation">[2012] 3 SLR 428</span> at [9] that:

  9 There was no evidence that the value of the relevant services was commensurate with their “sticker” price.
 This was because the latter could have an element of arbitrariness depending on the balance of the advertising credits remaining at the time that they were used (which [OOTB] had to utilise fully or else allow to lapse).
 Notwithstanding that uncertainty, it is [OOTB’s] responsibility to provide some means of gauging the extent of its loss.
 [OOTB] must satisfy the court both as to the fact of damage and as to its amount, or else be awarded nominal damages at most.
 Furthermore, it is for [OOTB] to prove that the expenses claimed would be recouped on